National Intelligence Agency (South Africa): Sizakele Sigxashe

-Sizakele Sigxashe was appointed the first director-general of the NIA on 1 January 1995.
-Prior to his appointment, Sigxashe was a member of the ANCs intelligence wings and was involved of the restructure of its Department of National Intelligence and Security (NAT) as a new organization called the Department of Intelligence and Security (DIS) in 1987.
+Formerly an intelligence officer in Umkhonto we Sizwe, Sizakele Sigxashe was appointed the first director-general of the NIA on 1 January 1995.
 His task was to unify a new organization made up of members of many of the pre-1994 intelligence agencies each with its own culture and work techniques.

 On 2 October 1995, Muziwendoda Mdluli, NIA chief of security, was found dead in his car in Pretoria from a gunshot wound to his head that would shock the organisation.
 A pathologist at the inquest would later claim that the suicide shooting was unusual as the victim had shot himself in the forehead and not the right temple.
 From the documents left at home he may have been investigating apartheid police hit-squads and gun-running to Rwanda.
 The police investigation went nowhere and an unhappy NIA conducted its own investigation of possible third force involvement with claims later that it had conducted wiretap surveillance on Police Commissioner George Fivaz and other senior policemen further degrading the relationship.

 Sigxashe found himself in the news in October 1995 when police were called to his home after it was claimed that he had drawn a pistol on his wife and family.
 The NIA denied the pistol claim and later said that the police had leaked the allegation to the press resulting in tension between the two organisations.

 In 1997, during its move to a new office, centralizing many offices under a single headquarters, it had vehicles and computer equipment stolen with the thieves never found nor brought to justice.
 In January 1997, the NIA had been instructed by Deputy Intelligence Minister Joe Nhlanhla to do an audit of its service files to determine if any were missing and whether any current personnel were in possession of files or if they had been destroyed as these may be required by Truth and Reconciliation Commission (TRC).

-Sigxashe was replaced by Vusi Mavimbela in October 1999.
-He would be appointed as a special advisor to Security Minister Joe Nhlanhla.
-In 2003, he was one of three former intelligence operatives who advised the Minister of Intelligence Lindiwe Sisulu on conditions of employment in the intelligence community.